389ds/389ds.github.io/docs/389ds/design/integrate-changelog-database-and-backend-database.md

 Changelog Database Access
 =========================

-AS long as the changelog database was maintained independedently from the main database a complex mechanism was implemented to ensure that the database environment does not go away while the changelog was used.
+As long as the changelog database was maintained independedently from the main database a complex mechanism was implemented to ensure that the database environment does not go away while the changelog was used.
 With the new method the changelog db file is part of the main database and we can rely on the plugin dependency and the order of startup and shutdown: the multimaster replication plugin will start after the database plugin and close earlier.